Purpose:

 Plan Set Submissions

-Tigo highly recommends that you submit your plan sets to our sales engineering team for review, especially for commercial applications.
-We can point out any trouble spots that may introduce crosstalk into the design and, subsequently, the installation.
+Tigo highly recommends submitting your plan sets to our sales engineering team for review, especially for commercial applications.
+We can identify any trouble spots that may introduce crosstalk into the design and, subsequently, into the installation.

 If you have additional questions or design concerns, please contact our Sales Engineering Team, at: se@tigoenergy.com